 The good news is that most divorces do not go to trial.
 Instead, they settle sometime during the process.
 Settlement negotiations can happen at any time, but usually, attorneys need information obtained in the discovery process to effectively settle a case.
 This means that settlement negotiations might not even start until a few months into the case and conclude several months after that.
 Of course, every case is different.
 In cases where both parties are motivated to reach an agreement, settlement should take less time.
 In cases where one party is being unreasonable, settlement takes longer, and the chance of going to trial increases.

 While every divorce case is unique, and the process depends on the parties, the issues involved, and other contributing factors — you should expect your case to take some time.
 Given the length of the process, if you are considering getting divorced, it is better to start sooner rather than later.
 If you wait until you can’t stand your spouse and want to be divorced yesterday, you will be disappointed about the long legal battle you have ahead of you.
 Certainly, divorce takes planning and preparation, but much of it can be done while your case is pending and you can actually make progress on your divorce.

-If you have additional questions about the divorce process or if you need help with your case, you can schedule a Legal Clarity Session by calling Porchlight at (678) 435-9069 or by contacting us here.
+If you have additional questions about the divorce process or if you need help with your case, you can schedule a Strategy Session by calling Porchlight at (678) 435-9069 or by contacting us here.